ciaoidea/holographix/README.md

 perm[i] = (i * step) mod N
 ```

 The step is chosen near the golden step to avoid short periodic alignments, then minimally adjusted to guarantee a full cycle.
-That adjustment is the operational **contorsion**: the smallest correction that makes the walk traverse every index exactly once.
+That adjustment is the operational **contorsion**: the smallest correction that enforces complete coverage (a single orbit that visits every index exactly once).

 The golden ratio is introduced from the simplest geometric condition.
 Take a segment and split it into a larger and a smaller part.
 The golden condition is that the ratio of the whole to the larger part is the same as the ratio of the larger part to the smaller: